seifalmotaz/TheProgrammingCourse/Day 1/Essential Theoretical.md

 This guide builds from the ground up: types and how Dart compiles, to the VM and concurrency model, memory management, the type system, how your code executes, and performance.
 Each section connects to the next so you can see how the pieces fit together.

 What you will learn:
  - The essentials of Dart’s type system and compilation (Section 1)
  - The VM that runs Dart and its concurrency model (Section 2)
  - How memory works and is cleaned up (Section 3)
  - How Dart’s type system shapes APIs and safety (Section 4)
  - How execution flows and async works (Section 5)
  - Why Dart is fast and how builds get smaller (Section 6)

 How to use this guide:
  - Read in order; later sections assume earlier ones.
  - Use cross‑references to revisit concepts quickly.

+## Glossary

+- **Dart VM**: The runtime that executes Dart code, offering JIT during development and hosting isolates.
+- **Isolate**: A lightweight, independent worker with its own memory heap and event loop.
+No shared mutable memory.
+- **Event loop**: The scheduler inside an isolate that runs microtasks first, then events (I/O, timers).
+- **Microtask queue**: High-priority tasks scheduled by futures; drained before the next event.
+- **Stack**: Fast, ordered memory for function calls and local references; unwinds automatically when functions return.
+- **Heap**: Larger memory area for objects (lists, maps, class instances); reclaimed by the garbage collector.
+- **JIT (Just-in-Time)**: Compiles code while running; great for hot reload in development.
+- **AOT (Ahead-of-Time)**: Compiles code before running; used in release builds for fast startup and steady performance.
+- **GC (Garbage Collection)**: Automatic memory cleanup that removes objects no longer in use.
+- **Tree shaking**: Removing unused code to shrink the final build.
+- **Reified generics**: Generic type information is available at runtime (e.g., `list is List<int>` works).
+- **Null safety**: Non-nullable types by default; `T?` allows null.

 ## 1. Dart Language Type & Compilation